 Unfortunately, a penile implant does not increase the length of your penis.
 When you meet with your surgeon preoperatively, they will give you an idea of how things will look after your procedure.

 If you are unsure if a penile implant is right for you, start the conversation by visiting and speaking with your urologist for further consultation.

-Dr. Tsai at Austin Urology Institute offers a minimally invasive technique that allows for:
+Austin Urology Institute offers a minimally invasive technique that allows for:

 - Improved recovery times